 What are trap questions?

-Trap questions are used in surveys as attention checks to identify respondents who aren’t answering honestly.
+Trap questions are used as attention checks to identify respondents who aren’t reading your survey questions.

-Survey creators give respondents a choice of answer options, where only one is correct.
+Survey creators give respondents a choice of response options, where only one is correct.

 These questions should be easy for a respondent to answer, as they’re only verifying that they’re paying attention.
 They aren’t meant to test a respondent’s knowledge.